saphoooo/ceph/README.md

 # tar  -C yakkety -c . | docker import - rpi-yakkety
 ```

-From this base, you have all Dockerfiles.
+From this base, all Dockerfiles are in this Github repo.

 # How it's work

-See this [video] (https://www.youtube.com/watch?v=FUSTjTBA8f8&feature=youtu.be) on youtube.
+You can have a look on this [video] (https://www.youtube.com/watch?v=FUSTjTBA8f8&feature=youtu.be) on youtube.

 **Mainly**